Larmor precession in strongly correlated itinerant electron systems: Supplementary material: Larmor precession in strongly correlated itinerant electron systems

 For the homogeneous electron gas, the Random Phase Approximation is analytically tractable.
 We consider electrons with kinetic energy $k^2/2m$, subject to a contact interaction $U \delta_{r,r'}$ in the magnetic channels.
 The correlation functions for non-interacting electrons are given by the usual Lindhard formula~\cite{GiulianiVignale}, with minor modifications due to the presence of the Zeeman field $B$ (see below): First, the energies in the spin-flip channel are shifted by $B$.
-Secondly, $k_{F\up}$ and $k_{F\dn}$ should be distinguished.
-Upon adding the contact interaction $U$ in the relevant magnetic channels, $k_{F\up}$ and $k_{F\dn}$ have to be found self-consistently, taking into account the Hartree shift of the bands due to the occupation of the opposite spin.
+Secondly, $k_{\text{F}\up}$ and $k_{\text{F}\dn}$ should be distinguished.
+Upon adding the contact interaction $U$ in the relevant magnetic channels, $k_{\text{F}\up}$ and $k_{\text{F}\dn}$ have to be found self-consistently, taking into account the Hartree shift of the bands due to the occupation of the opposite spin.

-The resulting susceptibility $\chi^{S^x S^x}(\omega,\mathbf{q})$ is shown in Fig.~\ref{fig:homogeneous}.
-It shows several of the essential featues of magnetic correlation functions in the presence of a Zeeman field.
-There is a sharp Larmor mode with frequency $\omega_L=B$ at $\mathbf{q}=0$, as expected from the Heisenberg equation of motion.
-In addition, there is a particle-hole (Stoner) continuum at that goes towards the Hartree-renormalized band splitting $\omega=B^\text{eff}=B+2U\av{S^z}$ as $\mathbf{q}\rightarrow 0$, but the associated intensity necessarily vanishes in this limit.
-At a finite $q^\ast$, the Larmor mode meets the particle-hole continuum and becomes completely damped.
-Then, at $q=k_{F\up}-k_{F\dn}$, the particle-hole continuum reaches zero frequency and $\lim \chi(\omega,\mathbf{q})/\omega$ becomes finite, which is the quantity used to determine the Gilbert damping $\alpha(q)$.
-It remains finite up to $q=k_{F\up}+k_{F\dn}$.
-The fermiology behind these momentum cut-offs is illustrated in Fig.~\ref{fig:fermiology}.
+The resulting susceptibility $\chi^{S^x S^x}(\omega,\mathbf{q})$ is shown in Supplementary Figure~\ref{fig:homogeneous}.
+It shows several of the essential features of magnetic correlation functions in the presence of a Zeeman field.
+There is a sharp Larmor mode with frequency $\omega_\text{L}=B$ at $\mathbf{q}=0$, as expected from the Heisenberg equation of motion.
+In addition, there is a electron-hole (Stoner) continuum at that goes towards the Hartree-renormalized band splitting $\omega=B_\text{eff}=B+2U\av{S^z}$ as $\mathbf{q}\rightarrow 0$, but the associated intensity necessarily vanishes in this limit.
+At a finite $q^\ast$, the Larmor mode meets the electron-hole continuum and becomes completely damped.
+Then, at $q=k_{\text{F}\up}-k_{\text{F}\dn}$, the electron-hole continuum reaches zero frequency and $\lim \chi(\omega,\mathbf{q})/\omega$ becomes finite, which is the quantity used to determine the Gilbert damping $\alpha(q)$.
+It remains finite up to $q=k_{\text{F}\up}+k_{\text{F}\dn}$.
+The fermiology behind these momentum cut-offs is illustrated in Supplementary Figure~\ref{fig:fermiology}.